kevinaangstadt/CS340-S23-Notes/lecture24.md

 ## Observer Pattern
 The Observer pattern is where we use an object to maintain a list of dependents and notifies them automatically if any state changes (usually by calling one of their methods).
 This is often used for implementing event-handeling systems in event-driven software.
 The Observer pattern allows us to update the information of something in tandem with the event happeneing.
 - An example of this is taking a keyboard input(s) and handing each input line as its own seperate "event".
+## Iterator Pattern
+The Iterator pattern let's us traverse elements of a collection or data structure without exposing its underlying representation.
+We use this when we want to iterate through elements in different data structures.
+This is beneficial when we need to easily access elements in a collection.
+- For example, we can have different iterator objects for traversing trees which encapsulates traversal details.
+Different iterator objects could represent things like depth-first traversal, breadth-first traversal, or level order traversal.